LukasFuchs/GeoModBox.jl/docs/src/man/DiffOneD.md

 However, the FTCS scheme is **conditionally stable**.
 Its stability is governed by the *heat diffusion stability criterion*, which can be derived via *Von Neumann* analysis.
 This assesses how numerical perturbations grow or decay over time.

-For a uniform grid, the stability condition is:
+For a uniform, one-dimensional grid, the stability condition is:

 $\begin{equation}
 \Delta t < \frac{\Delta{x^2}}{2 \kappa}.